I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 Lastly, we can’t write a post about fall harvests and not mention pumpkins!
 Pumpkin patches abound across northeast Ohio, and pumpkin picking often coincides with fall festivals and Halloween festivities.
 Most pumpkin patches open towards the end of September, and stay open through October.

-Local farms within an hour of Cleveland that have you-pick pumpkin patches include Sunrise Farm in Burton, Regal Vineyards in Madison, Hillcrest Orchards in Amherst, the Rockin R Ranch in Columbia Station, Ramseyer Farms in Wooster, and Kuchta Farms in Newton Falls.
+Local farms within an hour of Cleveland that have you-pick pumpkin patches include Pickering Hill Farms in Avon, Regal Vineyards in Madison, Hillcrest Orchards in Amherst, the Rockin R Ranch in Columbia Station, Ramseyer Farms in Wooster, and Kuchta Farms in Newton Falls, among others.

 You can also find pumpkins for sale at just about every local farm market from mid-September through October!